 One of the City's primary concerns is that the necessary planning and growth management tools are implemented to assure that the future cost of providing City services does not exceed the revenues generated from slow--but steady--growth.
 During the budget preparation process, capital needs are projected five years into the future, along with anticipated revenues and related operating expenditures.
 These projections are updated each year.
 The City's water and wastewater treatment resources continue to be a critical component of the City's ability to service its population and attract commercial development.
-There were no rate increases for fiscal year 2017-2018.
+In fiscal year 2018-2019, the City did have an increase for residential and commercial garbage rates.
 The City of Walterboro continues its efforts to provide quality water and wastewater treatment services to its customers.